nextflow-io/nextflow/docs/operator.rst

         .subscribe { print it }

-It splits the content of the files with suffix ``.txt`` in the specified folder and print it line by line.
+It splits the content of the files with suffix ``.txt``, and prints it line by line.

-By default the ``splitText`` operator splits each item in chunks of one line.
+By default the ``splitText`` operator splits each item into chunks of one line.
 You can define the number of lines in each chunk by using the parameter ``by``, as shown in the following example::